Why Coinbase Can’t Provide Accurate Tax Information to Users

 CryptoTrader.Tax is a tool for cryptocurrency traders built to solve this tax problem.
 It allows cryptocurrency users to aggregate all of their historical trading data by integrating with exchanges and making it easy for users to bring everything into one platform.
 Once the historical data is in the system, the tax engine will auto-generate all of the necessary tax reports for cryptocurrency traders to file like the 8949.

 Today, thousands of users use CryptoTrader.Tax to securely and automatically build out their required cryptocurrency tax reports.
-Users can take these generated reports to their own tax professionals or can simply upload them into tax software like TurboTax.
+Users can take these generated reports to their own tax professionals or can simply upload them into tax software like TurboTax or TaxAct.

 As of January 2018, the CryptoTrader.Tax team partnered up with Intuit’s TurboTax to make the filing process seamless and fast for traders.